Skip to main content

 • enforcement notice; or

-The ICO will exercise these enforcement powers in accordance with our Regulatory Action Policy.
+We will exercise these enforcement powers in accordance with our Regulatory Action Framework.

 Can a court order be used to enforce a SAR?

 If you fail to comply with a SAR, the requester may apply for a court order requiring you to comply.
-It is a matter for the court to decide, in each particular case, whether to make such an order.
+The court will decide whether to make such an order on a case-by-case basis.

-Is it a criminal offence to force an individual to make a SAR?
+Is it a criminal offence to force a person to make a SAR?

 Is it a criminal offence to destroy and conceal information?

 Yes.
-It is a criminal offence to alter, deface, block, erase, destroy or conceal information with the intention of preventing disclosure of all or part of the information a person making a SAR would have been entitled to receive.
+It is a criminal offence to alter, deface, block, erase, destroy or conceal information with the intention of preventing disclosure of all or part of the information a person making a SAR is entitled to receive.

-• the alteration, defacing, blocking, erasure, destruction or concealment of the information would have happened regardless of whether the individual made a SAR; or
+• the alteration, defacing, blocking, erasure, destruction or concealment of the information would have happened regardless of whether the person made a SAR; or

 • you acted in the reasonable belief that the person making the SAR was not entitled to receive the information requested.